oracle/rwloadsim/rwl/test/TEST.md

 ```

 you can simply rerun the failing ones, or you can decide to analyze further.

 Note specifically that the tests 41, 68 and 88 sometimes show errors (which is to print
 the location of the error in the SQL text), and sometimes does not.
 It reall _should not_ print these errors, and it is considered an issue/bug with OCI
 that the error location sometimes gets printed.
 Simply rerunning a few times normally make those three test clean.

+There are also tests that are relatively performance and timing dependent; if you continue
+to get differences, you need to investigate and possibly overwrite the .good file.

+For test 158, the output depends on line numbers in the standard dbms_lock packages
+so the correct output may change when the database release changes.
+Again, verify manually and ovewrite the .good files if needed.

+For test 184, the correct output depends on the release of the database
+server that is being used.
+You need to manually overwrite the testres/184.out.good file, to make this test succeed.